 Trips that fall under the people to people Cuba General License are educational exchanges.
 These exchanges are permitted as they promote contact between Americans and the Cuban people and promote the independence of the Cuban people from Cuban authorities.
 These trips are group travel through an educational organization in which an employee of the organization accompanies the travelers to ensure educational requirements are met and that you maintain a full-time schedule throughout the trip.
-Other than that, you are free to arrange your the details of your travels as you wish.
+Other than that, you are free to arrange the details of your travels as you wish.
 You can spend your free time doing more learning or chilling out drinking mojitos.

 A daily itinerary is necessary as travel is not yet permitted solely for tourism from the US.
 But by engaging in cultural activities with the Cuban people, spending your money in locally owned establishments, and staying off the beaten path of tourists from other countries, you may travel under the loose restrictions of the Cuba general license.
 The best part: by doing this we truly believe you'll have a more fulfilling and memorable trip than if you'd just zipped over to an all-inclusive beach resort.

 If you want to be extra diligent, it could be a good idea to keep a journal of what you do each day during your trip.
-While we have it on good authority that no one will ask to see such a journal, it can also make a wonderful travel souvenir.
+While we have it on good authority that no one will ask to see such a journal, but it can also make a wonderful travel souvenir.
 Just don't be bummed when customs officers have no interest in reading all of your detailed travel memories and only want to know about your Cuba general license category.